AlexThePolygonal/cpp-stateful-templates/README.md

 static_assert(next<>() == 3);
 ```

 Much more is possible.
-Inspired by old blog posts, I was able to create an entire imperative language for C++ metaprogramming, implemented as a header-only library for the C++20 standard.
-The language is dynamically typed and, even though the syntax is unorthodox, it might look like Python at first glance.
+Inspired by prior work, I have developed an entire imperative language for C++ metaprogramming, implemented as a header-only library for the C++20 standard.
+The language is dynamically typed.
+While the syntax is unorthodox, its functionality resembles that of Python.
 It has all of the primitives which you need for coding, like conditionals and while loops.

-Also, it allows us to discover several fascinating footguns which I didn't know before.
+Additionally, this approach reveals several fascinating footguns which I didn't know before.
+The compile times are as large as expected, and we make heavy use of compiler-dependent behaviour.

 ## Public interface